Xgames123/git-credential-github/README.md

 ![Screenshot of gh-login](sample.png)

 # Features
+1. Its way less bloated than [Git Credential Manager](https://github.blog/2022-04-07-git-credential-manager-authentication-for-everyone)
-1. It relays to another credential helper.
+2. It relays to another credential helper.
 So you can use standard credential helpers with GitHub
-2. Its way less bloated than [Git Credential Manager](https://github.blog/2022-04-07-git-credential-manager-authentication-for-everyone)
 ## TODO
 * Make the 'https://github.com/login/device' auto open using xdg-open
 * Auto copy device code to clipboard using wl-clipboard
+* Support xclip
 * Make an en environment variable to set the backing helper. eg GHLOGIN_BACKINGHELPER
 * Support Arch Linux (AUR)
 * Support Windows